 Details of the Group's Financial Instruments and risk management objectives and of the Group's exposure to risk associated with its Financial Instruments is given in Note 20 to the financial statements.

 The business of mineral exploration and evaluation has inherent risks.
-Details of risks and uncertainties that affect the Group's business are given in the Strategic Report starting on page 4.
+Details of risks and uncertainties that affect the Group's business are given in the Strategic Report.